djcooke/compendium/_potd_111_enemies/slime.md

   stun: true
   resolution: false
 abilities:
-  - name: Acid Spray
-    description: 'applies stacking physical vulnerability up; this is used instead of auto-attacks, but does magical damage, so does not affect its own damage'
   - name: 'Rapture'
-    description: 'Enrage; explodes, doing huge AoE damage; used 37 seconds after pull/agro'
+    potency: 100% of max HP
+    description: 'instant AoE sacrificial enrage'
 notes:
+  - 'Acid Spray inflicts stacking physical vulnerability up (+10% per stack, max 8 stacks, 5s); this ability does magic damage, so its own damage is not affected'
   - 'Can be slowed if transfigured via Pomander of Witching'
 ---